ParallelMaths/parallel/pages/7-01-parallelogram.md

 word for this **cryptography**, from the Greek words for *“secret”* and *“writing”*.

 You might think that cryptography is all about language, because we are messing around with messages made of words.
-Actually, cryptography is 99% maths, and numbers at the heart of secrecy, particularly today in the age of the Internet.
+Actually, cryptography is 99% maths, and numbers are the heart of secrecy, particularly today in the age of the Internet.
 You might be surprised to know that some of the  biggest employers of mathematicians are the secret services in countries around the world.
-And, of course, big companies employ mathematician to protect their secrets (and maybe steal the secrets of rival companies).
+And, of course, big companies employ mathematicians to protect their secrets (and maybe steal the secrets of rival companies).

 The cryptography theme starts properly next week, but in the meantime here is a quick puzzle about a code just to warm you up.